GenericMappingTools/gmt-examples/docs/tutorials/advance/animation.rst

 =========================

 Once you are happy with the master frame, I recommend to make a very short and small movie so you don't have to wait very long to see the result.

-This approach is advisable because creating an animation can be time-consuming, and generating many images for assembly can sometimes lead to errors or unexpected behaviors.
+..
+The idea is to see that there are no errors in the creation of the animation and that the animation is as desired.

 .. admonition:: **Step Goals**:

-  - to see if the frames are changing as expected.
+  - See that the video file is created properly.
-  - to see if the video file is created properly.
+  - See that the frames are changing as expected.

 ..
 Note::